 Snackbars are the ultimate Dutch fast-food venues, catering to your needs through the long Dutch nights.

-One late night, fueled by alcohol, you’re wandering through the streets, when suddenly, a neon-light catches your attention.
-Written with bold letters is the snackbar, and you can now rest easy that you have found a safe space to fill that growling tummy.
+One late night, fueled by alcohol, you’re wandering through the streets when suddenly, a neon light catches your eye.
+Written with bold letters is the word “snackbar.”
+Now, you can rest easy in the knowledge that you’ve found a safe space to fill that growling tummy.

 History of the snackbars

-While there will certainly be a snackbar in your local area, if you want to go to a snackbar heaven, you can definitely find it in the province of Limburg.
-The region has the highest density of snackbars in the country, with 4.7 snackbars per 10.000 inhabitants, compared to the national average of 2.9 per 10.000 inhabitants.
+While there will certainly be a snackbar in your local area, you can pay homage to the province of Limburg to have the ultimate snackbar experience.
+The region has the highest density of these eateries in the country, with 4.7 snackbars per 10,000 inhabitants — that beats the national average of 2.9 per 10,000 inhabitants.

 Some claim that snackbars are an integral part of Dutch culture.
 The Dutch Frying Center has even made an application for the snackbar culture to be included in the list of things that count as intangible heritage.

 A deep-fried menu

-When in a snackbar, you might notice that in the shelves there is a large assortment of products on display.
-It may also be unclear, as an international, what exactly are those meaty-looking products, what are they precisely made off and so forth.
-In all honesty, we do not know what some of them are either.
-Yet some classics definitely need to be mentioned.
+When in a snackbar, you might notice a large assortment of products displayed on the shelves.
+It may also be unclear, as an international, what exactly these meat-like products are and what exactly is in them.

-Another popular option is the bitterballen.
-If you think that it sounds like bitter ball, it’s because it is, except that it is not bitter.
-They are ball-shaped and contain the same meat mystery filling as the croquettes, and outside of snackbars, you will find them at social events such as parties, where they are eaten with mustard.
+Another popular option is bitterballen.
+They are ball-shaped and contain the same mystery meat filling as the croquettes.
+Outside of snackbars, you will find them at social events such as parties, where they are eaten with mustard.

 Continuing the list of mystery meat is the frikandel.
-Part chicken and pig, part horse, this strange skinless sausage can appeal to your tastes, granted that you ignore the fact that all the meat mentioned above is waste meat.
+Part chicken, pig, and horse, this strange skinless sausage is delicious enough to make you ignore the fact that all the meat mentioned above is waste meat.

-One of the few vegetarian options in a snackbar is the Kaassoufflé, which is essentially a dough with cheese filling inside.
-If you’re lucky, you might have actual Gouda cheese in it, otherwise its made out of fake cheese.
+One of the few vegetarian options in a snackbar is the Kaassoufflé, which is essentially dough with cheese filling inside.
+If you’re lucky, you might have actual Gouda in it.
+Otherwise, it’s made out of fake cheese.